uselagoon/lagoon/docs/using_lagoon/active_standby.md

 ## Notes

 When the active/standby trigger has been executed, the `productionEnvironment` and `standbyProductionEnvironments` will switch within the Lagoon API.
 Both environments are still classed as `production` environment types.
 We use the `productionEnvironment` to determine which one is labelled as `active`.
+For more information on the differences between environment types, read the [documentation for `environment types`](environment_types.md#environment-types)

 ```
 query projectByName {